Abhishekkalra88/WebBased-Q-A-Forum-StackOVerglow/README.md

 ### Setup Details:

-To deploy and test our project, import the whole project folder, use flask run command to start the project.
+To deploy the project, import all files in the repo (besides the report), use flask run command to start the project from command prompt.
 The application is served via the local host port 5000 and can be accessed via any commonly available web browser